January 2019 • 15 days* • Starts/ends Marseille • £2799

 What is the riding like?

-In Algeria days will be long but may be punctuated with delays at checkpoints while police escorts change over from one district to another.
-It will not be uninterrupted riding from one burger cafe to another like on Route 66, but the rewards and sights will be unique and worthwhile.
+In Algeria days will be long but may be punctuated with delays at checkpoints while police escorts change over from one district to the next.
+It will not be uninterrupted cruise like on Route 66, but the rewards and sights will be unique and worthwhile.

 What are local driving standards like?